Consumer Theory - Explained

 Table of ContentsWhat is Consumer Theory?How does Consumer Theory Work?Illustration of Consumer TheoryShortcomings of Consumer TheoryAcademic Research on Consumer Theory

 Consumer theory refers to the study of how buyers tend to spend their money due to their preferences and budget constraint.
 Budget constraint refers to the limit on what a consumer can buy due to the limited resources which he or she has.
 Preferences, on the other hand, refers to the way that a consumer decides to satisfy his or her desires.
 Consumer theory is a branch of microeconomics under the section of consumers behavior.
 This subject highlights the different ways in which a consumer makes purchasing choices due to constraints like income, or the amount of output available.
 Consumer theory helps us to get a proper understanding of how income levels and buyers desires influence the demand curve.
 Behavioral economics is one of the most critical aspects of an economy, and it helps to shape its performance.

 Back to: MARKETING, SALES, ADVERTISING, & PR

-Consumer Theory Definition
+How does Consumer Theory Work?